28 of the Best Cursive Fonts in 2025 for Your Logo and Brand

 Takeaways:

-• Keep it simple.
+- Keep it simple.
 You don’t necessarily have to add supporting information to your logo to tell people what you do.
 Here, the visual appeal lies solely in the text itself.
-Cursive fonts are great for this.
+Cursive is great for this.
 Use the natural visual power of the script to standalone, before you add any new elements.

 Health and Wellness